 - Drink plenty of water and other fluids

-- If you go to exercise classes, make sure your teacher is qualified, knows that you’re pregnant and how many weeks pregnant you are.
+If you go to exercise classes, make sure your teacher is qualified, and knows that you’re pregnant and how many weeks pregnant you are.

 Walking is a great exercise as it is a moderate aerobic activity but has minimal stress on your joints.
 Other good choices are swimming, stationary cycling and low-impact aerobics.
 Swimming is particularly good because the water supports your increased weight.

 Aside from light to moderate aerobic exercises, the following exercises can also be beneficial for strengthening your body so it can better handle the pregnancy:

 Start on all fours with knees under hips, hands under shoulders and abdominals lifted to keep your back straight.

 Pull in your stomach muscles and raise your back up towards the ceiling, allowing your head to relax gently forward as you curl.